 Tropes present in A Story About You include:

 - Ambiguous Ending: The ending heavily suggests that You are killed out in the desert, but it's not clear either way.
+Not helping is that later episodes show conflicting outcomes of people trying to reach out and touch the Dark Planet.

 - And Now For Something Completely Different: Even by Night Vale standards, this episode is weird.